Begin the Beguine: Later popularity

 After Shaw introduced the song to dance halls, Metro-Goldwyn-Mayer released the musical film Broadway Melody of 1940.
 The song is one of its musical numbers, first sung in dramatic style by mezzo-soprano Lois Hodnott on a tropical set, with Eleanor Powell and Fred Astaire dancing in flamenco choreography.
 It is continued in the then contemporary jazz style by The Music Maids, with Powell and Astaire tap dancing to a big-band accompaniment.

 In short order, all of the major big bands recorded it, including Harry James, Benny Goodman, Tommy Dorsey and Glenn Miller, often as an instrumental, as in the film.
 As a vocal song, it also became a pop standard, beginning with Joe Loss and Chick Henderson, the first pop vocal record to sell a million copies; new interpretations are often still measured against renditions by Frank Sinatra and Ella Fitzgerald, and Elvis Presley did an adaptation of his own.
 "Begin the Beguine" became such a classic during World War II that Max Beckmann adopted the title for a painting in 1946 (which the University of Michigan Museum of Art purchased in 1948).
-In the 1986 movie The Worst Witch, Tim Curry's character The Grand Wizard references Begin the Beguine in his song about Halloween.
+In the 1986 film The Worst Witch, the Grand Wizard character (Tim Curry) references "Begin the Beguine" in his song about Halloween.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.